Clinical Base Year

 Categorical anesthesiology residents who start at the PGY-1 level will rotate between Memorial Hermann Hospital– Texas Medical Center (MHH–TMC) and Harris Health System’s Lyndon B. Johnson (LBJ) Hospital.

-Intern year is split into 13 rotations of four-week duration.
-Four rotations are within the anesthesiology department including perioperative ultrasound, transfusion medicine, anesthesia-run surgical ICU, and clinical anesthesiology training mode (T-Mode).
-Four rotations are spent with the Department of Medicine including medicine wards, ICU, consult services like cardiology, pulmonology, and nephrology.
-Four rotations are with our surgical colleagues in emergency surgery, trauma surgery, shock trauma ICU, and otorhinolaryngology.
-Additionally, one rotation is spent in emergency medicine.
+Intern year is split into 12 rotations of four-week duration.
+Four rotations are within the Department of Anesthesiology including perioperative ultrasound, chronic pain clinic, anesthesia-run surgical ICU, and clinical anesthesiology training mode (T-Mode).
+Four rotations are spent with the Department of Medicine including medicine wards and consult services like cardiology, pulmonology, and nephrology.
+Two rotations are with our surgical colleagues in emergency surgery and shock trauma ICU.
+Additionally, there are rotations in emergency medicine, otolaryngology, and transfusion medicine.

 In May or June, interns “T-Mode” in the operating rooms.
 Each day, interns are individually paired with an attending or senior-level resident and begin to learn clinical anesthesiology with one-on-one attention.
 During this month, interns also complete a lecture series and practice different scenarios in small groups in our award-winning simulation center.